bigr/pwa_forge/docs/TESTING.md

 # Run all tests EXCEPT Playwright tests
 pytest -m "not playwright"

-# This is the default behavior in regular test runs
+# Or use the convenience Make target
-pytest
+make test
 ```

 ### CI Integration